Tek Eye Logo

 Helpful Tools

-• gist, researching an ontology, start with a solid foundation. gist, from Semantic Arts, is a base ontology for business concepts using the fewest number of primitives.
+• gist, researching an ontology, start with a solid foundation.
+Semantic Arts gist is a base ontology for business concepts using the fewest number of primitives.

 • MathDeck, build and explore mathematical formulae.
 MathDeck is an online service to help understand and find mathematical formulae.
-You can compose a formula by hand or by using LaTeX to get help on a mathematical formula and mathematical symbols.
+You can compose a formula by hand or use LaTeX syntax to get help on a mathematical formula and symbols.

 Writing Tools